We can't find the internet

 While it is very difficult to minimize metadata, the metadata that can be gleamed from your Stripe payment (with the proper court orders) does not change the fact that only you can access the contents of your account.

-Again, it is important to remember that none of this metadata can give someone access to your account or provide them with the actual information in your account (like the images of your Memories, messages of your Letters, and so forth).
+Again, it is important to remember that none of this metadata can give someone access to your account or provide them with the actual information in your account.

 Similar to a service like Signal, a legal government court order could enable a government entity to determine (1) who you are, (2) who you are connected to, and (3) who you may be in communication with — but it cannot reveal the contents of your communication, nor can your life be harvested for the benefit of surveillance capitalists.